BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Method

+where, the $\omega$ is a sparsity constraint parameter to overcome the overfitting problem.
 Thousands of sampling steps lead to slow denoising computation; we reduce the sampling steps by deviding the whole $T$ steps into several sub-steps.
 Assuming the new total sampling steps are $T_n$ and the sampling interval is $m$, we can define the new sampling step formula: $j = floor(i/m)+1, i \in {1,2,...,T}, j \in {1,2,...,T_n}$.